Gwisil Jipsa: Kishitsu Shrine

 Gwisil Jipsa died on November 8 or December 5 of 688.
 His tomb is located at Kishitsu Shrine (Kishitsu-jinja, 鬼室神社) in Ono, Hino-chō, Gamō-gun, Shiga-ken, Japan.

 His father, Boksin, is enshrined in the village of Eunsan-ri, Buyeo County, South Chungcheong Province, South Korea.
 Because of this Hino and Eunsan decided to become sister cities in 1990.

 Legacy

 Jipsa became ancestor of several Japanese clans including the Kikuchi clan, a powerful family of Higo Province, Kyushu.
 He also brought a lot of knowledge from the continent that helped the Japanese greatly.
-Jipsa had an older brother named Gwisil Jipsin (鬼室集信, Kishitsu Shushin) who is mentioned only once in the Japanaese Nihon Shoki.
+Jipsa had an older brother named Gwisil Jipsin (鬼室集信, Kishitsu Shushin) who is mentioned only once in the Japanese Nihon Shoki.